China to India: The Great Manufacturing Migration

 A growing number of export certification bodies (SEDEX, ISO, FSC)

-These practices meet the global demand for green alternatives and position India as a future-ready export hub.
+These practices meet the global demand for green alternatives and position India as a future-ready hub for exports.

 5. Case Study: Gujarat's Bagasse Boom

-In Gujarat, bagasse tableware manufacturing has seen exponential growth:
+In Gujarat, bagasse tableware manufacturing has seen exponential growth, a trend that promises a bright future for eco-friendly products:

 Clients in the U.S. prefer Gujarat-made eco-products due to their competitive pricing, lower carbon footprint, and compliance with Western standards.